ratanahaerlavynah/dreamy/_poems/82-she-was-the-refraction-the-world-could-never-refract.md

 that allowed color to be born.

 The kind of beauty
-that refused to settle into one shape ~ one hue ~ one truth.
+that refused to settle into one shape, one hue ~ one truth.